Russia And Ukraine Trade Blame For Attack On Kursk School - UrduPoint

 Russia And Ukraine Trade Blame For Attack On Kursk School

-Poltava, (APP - UrduPoint / Pakistan Point News - 2nd Feb, 2025) Kyiv and Moscow traded blame on Sunday for a strike on a school in a Ukrainian-occupied town in Russia's Kursk region, while Kyiv also said weekend missile and drone attacks killed at least 15 people in Ukraine.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 2nd Feb, 2025) Kyiv and Moscow traded blame on Sunday for a strike on a school in a Ukrainian-occupied town in Russia's Kursk region, while Kyiv said new missile and drone attacks killed at least 18 people in Ukraine.

-Fighting in the nearly three-year war has shown no signs of de-escalating, despite US President Donald Trump's promise to enact a ceasefire within "24 hours" of taking office on January 20.
+Fighting in the nearly three-year war has shown no signs of easing despite US President Donald Trump's promise to quickly reach a ceasefire after he took office on January 20.

-Russia and Ukraine have each accused the other of killing civilians since the war began, with the latest blame exchanged over Sudzha, a Ukrainian-occupied town near the border.

-The Ukrainian Air Force said on Sunday that four people were killed in an attack the previous day on a three-storey former school building sheltering evacuated civilians, with dozens more fished from the rubble.
+The Ukrainian Air Force said four people were killed in a Russian attack with a guided aerial bomb Saturday on a former school building sheltering civilians in the town of Sudzha.
+It said four others were seriously wounded and 80 people rescued from the rubble.

-Russia has not given a toll for the strike, but accused Kyiv of targeting the school in a "crime that has no forgiveness and no statute of limitations".

-Across Ukraine, at least 15 people were killed as Russian strikes pummelled the centre and east of the country overnight Friday into Saturday, according to regional authorities and police.

-In Sudzha, which Ukraine has occupied for over five months, Kyiv accused Russia of using guided bombs on the former boarding school, carrying out the February 1 strike against its own civilians.

-"Russian aviation carried out a strike using a guided aerial bomb on a place of temporary residence of the civilian population," the Ukrainian Air Force said Sunday.

 "Hitting civilians with bombs is a signature style of Russian criminals!
-Even when the civilians are local residents, Russians."
+Even when the civilians are local residents, Russians," it said.

-The Air Force put the toll at four dead, four seriously wounded and 80 rescued.
+Russia did not give a toll, but accused Kyiv of targeting the school in a "crime that has no forgiveness and no statute of limitations".

-"On February 1, the Ukrainian Armed Forces committed another war crime by launching a targeted missile strike on a boarding school in the city of Sudzha," said a statement from Russia's defence ministry.
+"The Ukrainian Armed Forces committed another war crime by launching a targeted missile strike on a boarding school in the city of Sudzha," Russia's defence ministry said.

-The ministry did not mention any deaths, while Kursk region's active governor Aleksandr Khinshtein said "there is no reliable information about the number of victims yet".
+Russian investigators announced they had opened a criminal case against a Ukrainian commander who they said was behind the attack.

-Kyiv launched a surprise operation into the Kursk region last August, seizing dozens of villages and small towns, including the regional hub of Sudzha -- home to about 6,000 people before the fighting.
+Kyiv launched a surprise operation into the Kursk region last August, seizing dozens of villages and small towns including Sudzha -- home to about 6,000 people before the fighting.

 Ukrainian President Volodymyr Zelensky called Russia "devoid of civility", sharing a video on social media showing a heavily damaged building, as well as a wounded man lying on the ground.